Strong Inference Can Turn Your Research Into Results

 - Recycle steps 1-3, making sub-hypotheses or sequential hypotheses to refine the possibilities that remain

 Platt uses the biochemistry labs of Francis Crick as a prime example of strong inference in action – well, his paper WAS written in 1964.
 Written at the top of their blackboard would be an untested result, fresh from the labs or a recent paper.
-Beneath this, a number of different explanations (hypotheses) for said result.
+Beneath this, a number of different explanations (hypotheses) for the said result.
 Experiments or controls were planned with the aim of ruling out the possibility of each hypothesis.
 Throughout the day, members of the lab would drop by to correct or improve upon these experiments.

 By the systematic generation and disproof of hypotheses, the truth (or the closest representation of it) can be inductively inferred in the most efficient manner.
 This is the basis of ‘strong’ inference.